-Accordingly, the Company has estimated the cash flows associated with the production revenue payments and determined a discount of \$1,320,353 which is being accounted as interest expense over the estimated period over which payments will be made based on expected future revenue streams.
-For the year ended February 28, 2019, amortization of the debt discount on these payables amounted to \$76,588 which has been included in interest expense in the statements of operations.
+Accordingly, the Company has estimated the cash flows associated with the production revenue payments and determined a discount of \$1,104,666 as of February 29, 2020, which is being accounted as interest expense over the estimated period over which payments will be made based on expected future revenue streams.
+For the twelve months ended February 29, 2020 and February 28, 2019, amortization of the debt discount on these payables amounted to \$361,583 and \$76,588, respectively, which has been included in interest expense in the statements of operations.